traefik/traefik/docs/user-guide/kubernetes.md

 ### Role Based Access Control configuration (Kubernetes 1.6+ only)

-Kubernetes introduces [Role Based Access Control (RBAC)](https://kubernetes.io/docs/admin/authorization/rbac/) in 1.6+ to allow fine-grained control of Kubernetes resources and api.
+Kubernetes introduces [Role Based Access Control (RBAC)](https://kubernetes.io/docs/admin/authorization/rbac/) in 1.6+ to allow fine-grained control of Kubernetes resources and API.

-If your cluster is configured with RBAC, you may need to authorize Træfik to use the Kubernetes API using ClusterRole and ClusterRoleBinding resources:
+If your cluster is configured with RBAC, you will need to authorize Træfik to use the Kubernetes API.
+There are two ways to set up the proper permission: Via namespace-specific RoleBindings or a single, global ClusterRoleBinding.

-!!! note
+RoleBindings per namespace enable to restrict granted permissions to the very namespaces only that Træfik is watching over, thereby following the least-privileges principle.
+This is the preferred approach if Træfik is not supposed to watch all namespaces, and the set of namespaces does not change dynamically.
+Otherwise, a single ClusterRoleBinding must be employed.

-    your cluster may have suitable ClusterRoles already setup, but the following should work everywhere
+For the sake of simplicity, this guide will use a ClusterRoleBinding:

 ```yaml
 ---